Kudditji Kngwarreye: Art style

-From early 2003 Kudditji began to experiment with paint to eradicate the pointillist style altogether and use a heavily loaded paint brush to sweep broadly across the canvas in stages, similar to the western landscape plane.
+From early 2003, Kngwarreye began to experiment with paint to eradicate the pointillist style altogether and use a heavily loaded paint brush to sweep broadly across the canvas in stages, similar to the western landscape plane.
 These paintings were romantic images of his country, accentuating the colour and form of the landscape, including the depth of the sky in the raining season and in the summer heat.

-While the early body of this work was admired by an astute few it was not well received at the time.
-Today Kudditji's works have a national and international following.
+While the early body of this work was admired by a few, it was not well received at the time.
+Today, Kngwarreye's works have a national and international following.
 He has been represented in major exhibitions and has gained worldwide recognition for his traditional depictions of his dreamings.

-For international collectors of contemporary art, Kudditji quickly became an obvious addition.
-Collectors saw mastery in his paint handling technique and appreciated his floating fields of luminous colour.
-Whilst many international visitors compared him to the great American abstract impressionist, Mark Rothko, Kudditji was totally unaware of any similarities.
+For international collectors of contemporary art, Kngwarreye quickly became an obvious addition.
+Collectors saw mastery in his technique and appreciated his floating fields of luminous colour.
+Whilst many international visitors compared him to the great American abstract impressionist, Mark Rothko, Kngwarreye was totally unaware of any similarities.
 He was just painting his country, his Dreamings, his way.

 Emu dreaming

-During his younger days Kudditji frequently took the young boys/men hunting emu in these lands, merging tradition with practice as part of their initiation as men.
-It is the land of this experience that Kudditji painted his "Emu Dreamings" and "My Country" works.
+During his younger days, Kngwarreye held the responsibility of an elder, and frequently took young men hunting emu across his ancestral lands, merging tradition with practice as part of their initiation as men.

-While painting, Kudditji could be heard singing.
+While painting, Kngwarreye could be heard singing.
 On one level it was a way of infusing his works with stories of the land; the ancestors, hunts, travels and the food and water of Anmatyerre country.
 On other levels, the act of painting reminded him of home and his singing was his way of maintaining his bond with his country, far away from Alice Springs.
 He painted the country he longed to see again, and, at least in that moment of singing and painting, he returned to his country, if only in his heart and mind.

-Kudditji held the responsibility of an elder, and frequently took the young boys/men hunting emu across his ancestral lands, merging tradition with practice as part of their initiation as men.
+Kngwarreye held the responsibility of an elder, and frequently took the young boys/men hunting emu across his ancestral lands, merging tradition with practice as part of their initiation as men.